Repositories

 Open any well-maintained repository and you will see the same cast of characters:

-package.json — The project's identity card.
-It lists the name, version, dependencies (libraries the project uses), and scripts (commands like "npm run dev" or "npm run build").
+package.json is the project's identity card.
+It lists the name, version, dependencies (libraries the project uses), and scripts (commands like npm run dev or npm run build).
 If the project runs on Node.js (and most web projects do), this file is the starting point.

-.gitignore — A list of files and folders Git should not track. node_modules/ (too large, auto-generated), .env (contains secrets), dist/ (build output).
+.gitignore is a list of files and folders Git should not track. node_modules/ (too large, auto-generated), .env (contains secrets), dist/ (build output).
 This file keeps your repository clean and safe.

-CLAUDE.md — Instructions for AI coding agents.
-This is a newer convention — it tells tools like Claude Code how the project works, what patterns to follow, and what to avoid.
+CLAUDE.md provides instructions for AI coding agents.
+This is a newer convention; it tells tools like Claude Code how the project works, what patterns to follow, and what to avoid.
 Think of it as onboarding documentation for your AI collaborator.

-LICENSE — The legal terms for using the code.
+LICENSE defines the legal terms for using the code.
 MIT means "do whatever you want."
 GPL means "share your changes too."
 No license means "technically you cannot use this."
 For your own projects, MIT is a safe default.

 Pushing and Pulling